 What is KUKA Robot Language used for?

-KRL is used to program, control, and automate KUKA robots for tasks like welding, packaging, assembly, and material handling.
+KRL is used to program and control KUKA robots for tasks like welding, assembly, packaging, and material handling.

-Basic programming knowledge is helpful, but KRL can be learned through structured tutorials, simulations, and hands-on practice.
+Basic programming knowledge is helpful, but beginners can learn KRL through tutorials and simulations.

-Yes.
-KRL supports integration with vision systems, force sensors, and other external devices for adaptive behavior.
+Yes, KRL supports integration with vision systems, force sensors, and other devices.

 Conclusion